BMW remained profitable in 2020 with strong second half

 Earnings were also supported by growth in the upper luxury segment including the large 7-Series sedan and the X7, which the company describes as an SAV, or sport activity vehicle.
 Those offerings carry higher profits per vehicle than smaller cars.

-Sales of its Rolls-Royce luxury cars were off 26% to 3,756 during 2020, a fall attributed to a model change for the brands best-selling model, the Ghost.
+Sales of its Rolls-Royce luxury cars were off 26% to 3,756 during 2020, a fall attributed to a model change for the brand’s best-selling model, the Ghost.
 The company said the order book for the Ghost is now full well into the second half of 2021.